 First, while pre-ground coffee is the norm in the industrial food chain, storing coffee in its whole form will prolong the aromatic oils and intense flavors we love.

 Industrial logic, to which many have been accustomed, dictates quantity, price, and standardization.
 Many daily coffee drinkers who purchase their beans pre-ground are trained to look for the highest volume for the least cost and to expect a routine, bland flavor palette that does not vary.

-However, if you’re as serious about coffee as I am, you already know that buying freshly roasted whole beans in small batches is the way to go.
-Not only will you want to consider how much coffee to grind for each new pot and the fineness of your grind, but also how much coffee you consume on a weekly or bi-weekly basis.
+However, if you’re a little bit serious, you already know that buying freshly roasted whole beans in small batches is the way to go.
+Not only will you want to consider how much coffee to grind for each cup and the fineness of your grind, but also how much coffee you consume on a weekly or bi-weekly basis.
 Buy only what you will drink in that time to preserve the coffee’s optimal level of flavor and freshness.

 Taking that as a given there are a few additional considerations when it comes to properly storing coffee.

 The key things to avoid:

 When you’re shopping for coffee storage containers, you’ll want to look for items that help you avoid these factors.
 It should be airtight, made of opaque material, which can be stored in a cool, dry place.

 Once the coffee has been roasted, it gives off quite a bit of this harmless gas called carbon dioxide.
 That’s why roasters that sell whole bean coffee use special bags with a one-way valve.

 The little circular valve is supposed to let out the carbon dioxide so the bag doesn’t explode from the sheer pressure that builds up inside.